MetaMask/SIPs/SIPS/sip-3.md

 #### Snap

-The transaction insight snap implementation MUST implement the following API:
+Any snap that wishes to expose transaction insight features must implement the following API:

 ```typescript
 import { OnTransactionHandler } from "@metamask/snap-types";